core-wg/resource-directory/draft-ietf-core-resource-directory.md

 resource of the RD.
 When performing multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network.

+HTTP does not support multicast and consequently discovery has no HTTP interface.

 An RD implementation of this specification MUST support query filtering for the rt parameter as defined in {{RFC6690}}.